willake/vreactable/README.md

 ## Credits

-VReactable is a research project at [Hogeschool voor de Kunsten Utrecht](https://www.hku.nl/).
+VReactable is an research project at [Hogeschool voor de Kunsten Utrecht](https://www.hku.nl/).
 We collaborate with an XR researcher, [Joris Weijdom](https://www.hku.nl/en/research/professorships/performative-creative-processes/phd-research-joris-weijdom), to develop a tool that not only inspire XR artists but also intrigue people that have no experience in XR.

-The right of this project and the code is belongs to HKU.
-While referencing this project, It will be necceessary to mention HKU and the people participate in developing this tool.
+The right of this project is reserved to HKU.
+While referencing this project, It will be necceessary to mention HKU.
+It would be great to mention the people participate in developing this tool as well.

 ### Developers